Wedrix/watchtower/README.md

 ## Updating the Schema

-The console component comes with the helper method `updateSchema()` which may be used to update queries in the schema file to match the project's Doctrine models.
-Updates are merged with the original schema and do not overwrite schema definitions for scalars, mutations, subscriptions, directives etc.
+The console component exposes `updateSchema()`, but schema merge/update behavior is not yet implemented.
+At the moment, the method only invalidates the schema cache file (if present).

 ## Using Multiple Schemas